The Drexel Historic Costume Collection

 "The collection is a tweed, glitter-filled dream come true for vintage shoppers ...
 In between are a bevy of high-style artifacts: romantic day dresses from the 1850s, candy-colored wool coats from the 1960s courtesy of Norman Norell." –– from The Philadelphia Inquirer feature, "What's in Drexel's Closets?
 Timeless Textile Treasures."
 Click here to read this article.

-Special Event – DHCC Fashion Friday Seminar Series
+Special Event – DHCC Style Saturday Seminar Series (March 8)

 Click here for more information and to purchase tickets!